-Late and Make-Up Work: No late work will be accepted or make-ups will be offered unless the student offers a legitimate documented excuse.
+Late and Make-Up Work: NO late work will be accepted and NO make-ups will be offered unless the student offers a legitimate documented excuse.
 See Attendance above.

 Cell phones and other electronic devices: No electronic equipment is allowed during exams.
 Using cell phones during a test will result in an "F" on that assignment.